- 4 minutes to read

 • Check if two or more values are equal for data validation

-• Return true if values match, with option to require all or just one match
+• Option to require all values match or just one match

 • Works with message body, Context, or results from other Formula functions